Skip to content

 Department of Radiology

-We are committed to maintaining the recruitment of top talent to sustain the vitality of our department and to uphold our commitment to both clinical and research excellence in South Florida.
-Our programs and relationship between the University of Miami MSOM and Jackson Health System (JHS) provide trainees with meaningful training and research opportunities, and we cultivate a collaborative environment that promotes learning and innovation.
-UHealth’s status with the only National Cancer Institute designation in this locale, along with JHS’s record of having one of the highest numbers of transplants several years in a row, together align as a powerful combination that propels our future.
+Recruiting top talent remains essential to maintaining the vitality of our department and to uphold our commitment to both clinical and research excellence in South Florida.
+Our collaborative programs and relationship between the University of Miami Miller School of Medicine and Jackson Health System (JHS) provide trainees with meaningful training and research opportunities and cultivate an environment that promotes learning and innovation.
+With UHealth’s distinction as the only National Cancer Institute designated center in the region, and JHS’s status as a leading transplant center we are poised to continue leading in academic and clinical excellence.

 Sincerely,